GENI-NSF/geni-tools/README-omni.txt

    may not be provisioned, in which case check the geni_error return for that sliver.
    If not supplied, then if any slivers cannot be provisioned, the whole call fails and sliver allocation states do not change.
+ - `-t <type version>`: Specify a required manifest RSpec type and version to return.
+It skips any AM that doesn't advertise (in !GetVersion) that it supports that format.
+Default is "GENI 3".
+"ProtoGENI 2" is commonly supported as well.

 Note that some aggregates may require provisioning all slivers in the same state at the same time, per the `geni_single_allocation` !GetVersion return.